Alabama Gun Laws

 - Building in which a county commission or city council is currently having a meeting

 - Any place where the carrying of firearms is prohibited by Federal Law.

 There is nothing in Alabama gun laws that state you must inform a law enforcement officer you have a firearm when approached on official business.
-The law does require that you carry your permit when carrying a concealed firearm and in a vehicle but not at other times.
+The law does require that you carry your permit when carrying a concealed firearm in a vehicle or on your person.